 The following table shows the similarities between the use of these legacy tools and systemctl:

-Systemd also introduced the concepts of units (which can be either a service, a mount point, a device, or a network socket) and targets (which is how systemd manages to start several related process at the same time, and can be considered -though not equal- as the equivalent of runlevels in SysVinit-based systems.
+Systemd also introduced the concepts of units (which can be either a service, a mount point, a device, or a network socket) and targets (which is how systemd manages to start several related processes at the same time and can be considered -though not equal- as the equivalent of runlevels in SysVinit-based systems.

-Other tasks related with process management include, but may not be limited to, the ability to:
+Other tasks related to process management include, but may not be limited to, the ability to:

 The basic syntax of renice is as follows: